EE:MINDSET ○ 6 min read

 2. In Health Care, Women Should Be Treated Like Men

 We’re all for women being treated like men, except when it comes to health care.
 This is one of those separate but equal areas.
 Women are simply different than men.
 There are different hormones at play that change how women’s bodies grow and develop.
 Women have different health concerns.
-And women can have different symptoms than men do for the exact same diagnosis or disease.
+And women can have different symptoms than men do for the exact same diagnosis.
 This means that women might need to have different treatment plans for the same illnesses.

 Women should get equal types of insurance coverage, they should have routine healthcare checkups, and everyone should prioritize their health care.
-But when it comes to the approach to diagnoses and treatments, the care that a man and a woman receive may not run parallel.
+But when it comes to the approach to treatments, the care that a man and a woman receive may not run parallel.

 3. Women Need To Eat More Carbs Than Men